 Most indexers give you event logs.
 SQD gives you logs, internal calls, delegate calls, and state diffs together, the full execution footprint of a transaction.
 The hops a log-only feed cannot see, internal value and storage writes, are exactly the ones an investigation cares about.
 SQD is the data layer beneath your KYT or screening stack, not the screening itself.

-A log is written only when a contract's code emits one.
-Native value (ETH) moving emits no Transfer log; value moved by a contract mid-execution (an internal call) emits no log; and a contract can change balances by writing storage directly, with no event at all.
-Monitoring built on logs alone is blind to all three, which are exactly the paths used to obscure a flow of funds.
+A log is written only when a contract's code chooses to emit one.
+Native value moving emits no Transfer log, value moved by a contract mid-execution emits no log, and a contract can change a balance by writing storage directly with no event at all.
+Those three paths are exactly the ones used to obscure a flow of funds, so monitoring built on logs alone cannot follow them.
+The complete footprint, the top-level call, every internal hop, every emitted event, and every storage change, is onchain already; the cost is in reading it back as one joined record.

 The gap is measurable.
 Filtering transactions by recipient looks like it captures everything that touched an address, but it misses every internal call that reached it through another contract.
 Over 20 Ethereum blocks (19,000,000 to 19,000,020), the WETH contract was the top-level recipient of 29 transactions but appeared in 2,370 internal-call traces: